bsplt/Tomorrow-Theme-for-Processing-IDE/README.md

 # Tomorrow Night Theme for Processing 3 IDE

-Processing 3 IDE ships with a light and blueish IDE.
+Processing 3 IDE ships with a light and blueish color theme.
 That's boring, isn't it?
 Simply replace the files `theme.txt` and `preferences.txt` and you'll be delighted by a more professional lookig IDE.
 The theme is based upon the [Tomorrow Night Theme](https://github.com/chriskempson/tomorrow-theme) by Chris Kempson.

 Tested in Processing 3.3